box/developer.box.com/pages/changelog/index.md

 [2019](page://changelog/2019) and
 [2018 release notes](page://changelog/2018).

+## 2020-07-30 / Updates to Search Relevance & Performance

+In January, updates were released to Box's search [tokenizer](wiki-tokenizer), improving the relevancy of search results and performance.
+This change does not effect how metadata is tokenized.

+Notable changes to the API-initiated searches include:

+* The ability to use "[stop words](wiki-stop-words)", for example "the", "is" "at", "which", and "on".
+* Improved Japanese text tokenization and improved search results.

+See the [full-text search](g://search/full-text-search) documentation for more information on how to search using Box's API.

 ## 2020-07-22 / New Zip Download APIs available

 A new collection of APIs are now available that allows developers to create a